Momiji manjū

-Momiji manjū is a type of manjū and Imagawayaki.
+Momiji manjū is a type of wagashi that is baked.
 The confection is a buckwheat and rice cake shaped like a Japanese maple leaf, and is a local specialty on the island of Itsukushima (Miyajima) in Hiroshima.
 It is typically filled with red bean paste.

 Overview

-Momiji manjū is a local specialty and souvenir in Itsukushima, Three views of Japan.
+Momiji manjū is a local specialty and souvenir in Itsukushima, one of Japan's three scenic views.
 Today, Momiji manjū is known not only for Miyajima's souvenirs but also Hiroshima Prefecture’s miyagegashi nationwide.

-Momiji manjū was invented by a Wagashi craftsman in the late Meiji period.
+Momiji manjū was invented by a wagashi craftsman in the late Meiji period.